 Then on July 2, 2011 I got another of those wretched phone calls.
-While on a train home from New Jersey, a voice said, “a plane crashed in the Sierra Mountains and we think it was your dad’s.”
+While on a train home from New Jersey, a family friend called and said, “a plane crashed in the Sierra Mountains and we think it was your dad’s.”

-Throat constrained, I demanded, “how will I know if it was him or not?”
+Throat constrained, I demanded, “how will I know if it was his or not?”
 The voice said back, “if you call your mom’s house and the sheriff is there, then you will know.”
-I hurried home to my apartment in New York, threw together a suitcase, then hopped in a cab to the airport.
+I hurried home to my apartment in New York City, threw together a suitcase, then hopped in a cab to the airport.
 When I called my mom, her friend answered:

 “I want to talk to my mom,” I said.

 There was a long pause, then …. “because she’s at the front door talking to the sheriff.”

 I really do believe that even if you’ve been through some crazy stuff, you still have a shot at creating a life that feels whole.
 Metaphorically speaking, photography has helped me reframe my perspective on the world and see if as a colorful, good-intentioned place filled with wonderful people.
 I still battle with grief – as anyone who has ever lost someone understands, it just becomes part of your life experience.
 As hard as it gets sometimes, being acutely aware of the brevity of life has made me appreciate it even more and savor every second I have every day, which is probably why I’m motivated to capture it.

 Life might not look the way you expected it to all play out, but by the same token, different isn’t necessarily bad.
 There’s also half chance your life could turn out even better than what you would have planned.

 Got a question, or wanna collaborate?
 Contact me here.